rgarrison12345/ADO.Net.Client/README.md

 implementations if you're not really interested in doing the hard work yourself.

-* Smaller - These libraries are even smaller than other Micro-ORMs because they take the assumption that you can write SQL and you know enough about ADO.Net that you could possibly if needed write some code yourself.
+* Smaller - These libraries are even smaller than other Micro-ORMs because they take the assumption that you can write SQL and you know enough about ADO.Net that you could possibly if needed write some SQL yourself.

 ### Async Support